bSchnepp/Feral/README.md

 CPU dynamic recompilation and run code intended for an entirely different platform, or run executables not directly intended for Feral, eliminating the need to port applications to Feral entirely.
 However, I only intend to distribute Feral with enough to build Feral on itself, as well as provide a Waypoint reference libos.

-Feral is best described as a "modular macrokernel", or just a "monolithic kernel with loadable drivers at runtime".
+Feral is best described as a "modular macrokernel", or just a "monolithic kernel with loadable drivers at runtime", which is a little bit harder to say.

 ![Feral Architecture](Documentation/images/feralarch.png)